macromania/stt-microservice/docs/process-isolation.md

 - Native memory (C++ allocations from Azure SDK) belongs to the **process**, not the thread
 - When thread ends: ✅ Thread resources freed
 - When thread ends: ❌ Native memory **stays in process heap**
-- After 10 requests: Process has 2.6 GB leaked native memory
+- After ~10 requests: Process has ~2.6 GB leaked native memory
 - Python's GC: Can't see or touch native memory

-### ✅ Process-Level Isolation Solution
+## Process-Level Isolation with Recycling Solution (transcriptions/process-isolated)

 **What it does:**